nuitrcs/vim_workshop/VimTutor.md

 ```
 - Hit ESC and type `:` go to command-line mode
 - Write `%s/rabbit/squirrel/g` and hit enter/return
-- Hit ESC to switch to command mode and `ZZ`
+- Hit ESC to switch to normal mode and `ZZ`

 Here `g` is short for global and it is used to replace all instances of
 the pattern in a line.